vigetlabs/align-by/README.md

-# ascii-art package
+# align-by package

-Convert selected text to ascii art banner

-This is the source code for the [create your own package](https://atom.io/docs/latest/hacking-atom-package-modifying-text) tutorial.
+Align text by a specific input.